01 of 19

 Musso and Frank Grill

 One of the few remaining old-style Hollywood restaurants, Musso and Frank Grill is famed for their martinis.
-Seats at the bar are recommended if you're dining alone - or for a private tete-a-tete, sit in of the red-leather-upholstered mahogany booths.
-Waiters here still wear ties and red jackets, their attire as old-fashioned as their menu, which boasts items that have long disappeared from other restaurant's offerings, such as stuffed celery appetizers and Jell-O for dessert.
+Seats at the bar are recommended if you're dining alone, but the leather-upholstered mahogany booths are great for a private tete-a-tete.
+Waiters here still wear ties and red jackets, and the menu is as old-fashioned as their attire, boasting items such as stuffed celery appetizers and Jell-O for dessert.

 Past Cherokee Avenue, the Boulevard gets seedier, and there's little of interest to see.
 If you're determined to continue, you can walk on to Hollywood and Vine, about seven blocks each way.
 The intersection's reputation for being the place to get "discovered" was more myth than reality, but it's fun to think about anyway.
-A little further past Vine is the restored Pantages Theatre, but unless you... go to a Broadway show there, you won't see much besides the marquee.Continue to 16 of 17 below.
+A little further past Vine is the restored Pantages Theatre, but unless you go to a Broadway show there, you won't see much besides the marquee.Continue to 17 of 19 below.